Aider-AI/aider/docs/unified-diffs.md

 aider's new unified diff format seems very effective at stopping GPT-4 Turbo from being a lazy coder.

-Unified diffs were one of the very first edit formats I tried when first building aider.
+Unified diffs was one of the very first edit formats I tried when originally building aider.
 I think a lot of other AI coding assistant projects have also tried going down this path.
-It seems that any naive or direct use of structure diff formats is pretty much doomed to failure.
+It seems like any naive or direct use of structured diff formats is pretty much doomed to failure.
 But the techniques described here and incorporated into aider provide